zarf-dev/zarf/docs/13-walkthroughs/4-add-logging.md

 In this walkthrough, we are going to show how you can use a Zarf component to inject zero-config, centralized logging into your Zarf cluster.

-More specifically, you'll be adding a [Promtail / Loki / Grafana (PLG)](https://github.com/grafana/loki) stack to the [Doom Walkthrough](./2-deploying-doom.md) by installing Zarf's "logging" component.
+More specifically, you'll be adding a [Promtail / Loki / Grafana (PLG)](https://github.com/grafana/loki) stack to the [Retro Arcade Walkthrough](./3-deploy-a-retro-arcade.md) by installing Zarf's "logging" component.

 ## System Requirements